snubwoody/wakunguma.com/src/articles/rust-performance.md

 ```

 This adds up quite a lot, especially if there are multiple generics, `fn largest<T,S>()`, so a really
-common function like `tokio::spawn` that gets used in multiple places will generate an exponential amount
+common function like that gets used in multiple places will generate a lot of code.
-of code.

 One issue I don't see brought up, is how rust's stronger dependence on libraries means that popular
 crates that are slower to compile will end up *affecting* all the downstream crates.
 In a lot of